britter/spring-boot-heroku-demo/README.md

 To run the application from your IDE, simply run the `com.github.britter.springbootherokudemo.Application` class as a Java Application.
-Alternatively the application can be started from the terminal using maven with `mvn spring-boot:run`.
+Alternatively the application can be started from the terminal using [gradle](https://gradle.org) with `./gradlew bootRun`.
 After starting the application, point your browser to http://localhost:8080.

 ## Using a Postgres database for persistence